“In my experience, food and passion always intertwine.

 Elvis is originally from Chihuahua and to say he’s a culinary genius may be a vast understatement.
 He’s a classically trained chef, but that’s a starting point.
 The genesis of his culinary creations is his creativity, imagination and willingness to experiment with ingredient and flavor combinations.
 He’s a true student of the craft, constantly reading and researching what it takes to create the foods that reflect his passion.
 It’s unlikely he ever studied Peruvian Ceviche 101 at his culinary alma mater, but one bite of his ceviche of the day and you might swear you’re in Peru.
 His arepas are reminiscent of those prepared in Venezuela, his chimicchuri as good as you’ll find in Argentina.
 Get the picture?

-Monica, the statuesque hostess with the radiant smile is originally from Chicago (how’s that for irony), but admits to growing up culinarily unadventurous, preferring a diet of burgers and fries to some of the legendary foods of the City of Big Shoulders.
+Monica, the statuesque occasional hostess with the radiant smile is originally from Chicago, but admits to growing up culinarily unadventurous, preferring a diet of burgers and fries to some of the legendary foods of the City of Big Shoulders.
 Today she’s happy to have broken the chain (my friend Ryan Scott was so proud when he interviewed her on his wonderful radio program) and loves to try new and different dishes.
 Elvis is more than happy to oblige with a menu unlike any in Albuquerque–one in fact that’s reminiscent of Peruvian and Latin fusion restaurants we’ve visited in San Francisco and Las Vegas.

-Together Monica and Elvis not only make beautiful food together, they actually enjoy working together.
+Together Monica and Elvis have not only made beautiful food together, they actually enjoyed working together when Monica ran the front of the house.
 When I asked them to pose for a photograph and my camera stalled, Elvis commented that he didn’t mind, he could hold Monica forever.
 How’s that for passion?
 When we asked about the high quality of the grapes served with one dessert, they smiled broadly and admitted to have upped their consumption of grapes (along with wine and cheese) after having seen the animated movie Ratatouille.
 How can you not love that?

 Pasion is situated in the Lomas edifice which once housed Capo’s, a long time Albuquerque Italian food fixture.
-Few remnants of its predecessor remain in the striking milieu that is at once both festive and romantic, the former bolstered by upbeat salsa music and the latter facilitated by low light.
+Few remnants of its predecessor remain especially now that Pasion has been renovated.
+It is at once both festive and romantic, the former bolstered by upbeat salsa music and the latter facilitated by low light.
 Appropriately the exterior signage includes a single red rose, a symbol for romantic passion.
-Fireplaces suspended from the ceiling are both attractive and functional, adding the promise of a crackling flame on a blustery evening.
-Colorful wall hangings and framed photographs festoon the walls.
+A sole fireplace suspended from the ceiling is both attractive and functional, adding the promise of a crackling flame on a blustery evening.
 Two tiered seating includes both booths and tables.

 Start your Pasion experience with the agua fresca of the day.
 Many Mexican restaurants throughout the Duke City offer a pretty standard line-up of aguas frescas, typically horchata, limonada, sandia and melon.
 Many are not made in-house.
 At Pasion, the agua fresca of the day is not likely going to be the same old, same old you can find elsewhere.
 Instead Chef Elvis might surprise you with a virgin margarita agua fresca, complete with a salted rim, or he might combine several seemingly disparate flavors to create something uniquely wonderful.